LovBlueFox/philomena-comment-importer/readme.md

 ### 1. Establishing Database Connection
 The script initiates a connection to the PostgreSQL database:
-- **Logging Connection Status**: The connection status is logged to ensure that the database is accessible.
+- **Logging Connection Status**: The connection status is logged to ensure the database is accessible.
 - **Checking Required Tables**: It verifies the existence of necessary tables (`images`, `comments`, `users`).
 If any table is missing, the script exits with an error.
 - **Fetching Data**: The image and user data are retrieved from the database and stored in `imagesDB` and `usersDB`.
 This data is used later to map comments correctly during the import process.
 ```log